Important Job Skills for Carpenters

 - Reading Blueprints

 Carpenters must be able to problem-solve when issues arise in a project.
 Often, projects run longer than expected.
-Other times errors occur, such as materials arriving late or in the wrong size.
+Other times, errors occur, such as materials arriving late or in the wrong size.
 Carpenters have to think critically to solve these issues.
-With strong critical thinking skills, carpenters can use logic not only to solve problems but also to foresee them before they occur.
+With strong critical thinking skills, carpenters can use logic not only to solve problems but also to anticipate them.

-Physical strength is critical, since carpenters lift and wield heavy tools and materials, including lumber (which can often be quite heavy).
+Physical strength is critical since carpenters lift and wield heavy tools and materials, including lumber (which can be quite heavy).
 They also need physical stamina.
 Most jobs require standing, climbing, lifting objects, and/or bending down for long periods at a time.

 - Hand-Eye Coordination

 Communication is a useful soft skill for carpenters.
 They should be able to communicate effectively with clients, as well as listen carefully so that they can understand what the client requires.
 They also need to be able to explain complex technical issues in terms non-carpenters will understand.
 Customers appreciate a carpenter who listens to their needs and explains things clearly and kindly.